2kunal6/airflow_tutorial/README.md

   - It is a good idea to schedule the dags based on UTC, so that it is more consistent with other external dependencies like Spark servers, monitoring systems, external dependencies to other dags etc. because otherwise it gets confusing when daylight savings go on or off.
   - It is important to make the code (which is called by the DAG) idempotent, so that if by mistake the code runs twice, it does not dirty the data, especially in production.

+## Creating a DAG that takes parameters
+- Sample code: src/dags/parameterized_dag.py
+- Notes:
+  - Triggering this dag will take us to a UI form, where we can override the paramters.